Address

 Phone +36 (0)1 23 44 888

 Apart from its main artery, the Danube, Budapest also has a number of great areas to offer to paddlers.
 The two side arms are quite impressive.
-The Szentendrei-Duna branches off the Danube north of the Hungarian capital and is about 30 km long and largely untouched.
-On the northern outskirts of the city it runs back into their main river.
+The Szentendrei-Duna branches off the Danube north of the Hungarian capital, is about 30 km long and largely untouched.
+On the northern outskirts of the city it runs back into the main river.

 The almost twice as long Ráckevei Duna (also known as Soroksári Danube or Ráckeve Soroksári Duna) originates in the 9th district of Budapest and runs out of the city towards the south.
 Between Budapest and the village Tass the Danube main river and the Ráckevei Duna form the island of Csepel.
 The Ráckevei-Duna is sealed off by dams and locks, so the current of the Danube is hardly noticeable.